 “Ninety-nine percent of the problem was related to the failure of the PRV,” testified John Wakeham of Dig Boss, a plumbing and excavation company tapped by Riverstone to handle the emergency repairs.
 “If the PRV hadn’t failed, you would not have had 170 lbs. of pressure running through (those) pipes.”

 Jeff Arthur, Boulder’s director of public works for utilities, confirmed that the pressure in city lines was 170 psi in that area.
 Typical residential pressures are 40-60 psi, he said.
-Orchard Grove connects to city water, but the park’s system is its owned and therefore regulated like a private residential well would be, even though hundreds of people depend on it.
+Orchard Grove connects to city water, but the park is on its own system and therefore regulated like a private residential well would be, even though hundreds of people depend on it.

 This was the fourth main break at Orchard Grove since Riverstone took over ownership, Yurgens said, but she insisted that the infrastructure overall is sound.
 Wakeham said that, in his opinion, that’s true: the pipes themselves are only about halfway through their 100-year life.
 The park was built between 1963 and 1965, according to property records and the Daily Camera.